So, your computer screen has been hijacked by ransomware and the criminals behind the attack are demanding money to return your systems. Now what?

-Many victims feel forced to pay up, because it’s the quickest and least expensive way to get back to business as usual.
+When this happens, many victims feel obliged to pay up, because it appears to be the quickest and least expensive way to get back to business as usual.

 But what’s the alternative?
 Take a look at our seven-step guide to find out.

 That way, when crooks encrypt your systems, there’s no need to worry.
 Let them keep the decryptor.
 You can just wipe those files and upload clean duplicates.

 Because you are continuously creating new files and amending old ones, backups should be performed regularly.

 You don’t need to do everything in one go; instead, look at each folder and determine how often substantial changes are made.

 Once you’ve determined that, you should set up a backup schedule, saving your work on an isolated local device or in the Cloud.

 Don’t assume that the person who has spotted the attack knows that it’s ransomware.

 The attack method is more well-known than ever – thanks in part to WannaCry – but many people wouldn’t be able to identify the attack.